 Mastercard (MA) Received its Third Buy in a Row

-After Nomura and Oppenheimer gave Mastercard (NYSE: MA) a Buy rating last month, the company received another Buy, this time from RBC Capital.
-Analyst Daniel Perlin maintained a Buy rating on Mastercard yesterday and set a price target of $375.00.
-The company’s shares closed last Monday at $324.67.
+After RBC Capital and Nomura gave Mastercard (NYSE: MA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Glenn Greene maintained a Buy rating on Mastercard today and set a price target of $340.00.
+The company’s shares closed last Monday at $311.52.

-According to TipRanks.com, Perlin is a top 100 analyst with an average return of 20.3% and a 76.5% success rate.
-Perlin covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Bottomline Technologies, and Jack Henry & Associates.
+According to TipRanks.com, Greene is a top 25 analyst with an average return of 22.7% and a 85.7% success rate.
+Greene covers the Technology sector, focusing on stocks such as Jack Henry & Associates, Fidelity National Info, and Global Payments.

-Mastercard has an analyst consensus of Strong Buy, with a price target consensus of $357.00.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Mastercard with a $357.00 average price target, an 11.1% upside from current levels.
+In a report released yesterday, RBC Capital also maintained a Buy rating on the stock with a $375.00 price target.

 See today’s analyst top recommended stocks >>